OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 References to "AT&T," "you," and "us" include our respective subsidiaries, affiliates, agents, employees, predecessors in interest, successors, and assigns, as well as all authorized or unauthorized users or beneficiaries of services or Devices under this or prior Agreements between us.
 Notwithstanding the foregoing, either party may bring an individual action in small claims court.
 This arbitration agreement does not preclude you from bringing issues to the attention of federal, state, or local agencies, including, for example, the Federal Communications Commission.
 Such agencies can, if the law allows, seek relief against us on your behalf. **You agree that, by entering into this Agreement, you and AT&T are each waiving the right to a trial by jury or to participate in a class action.** This Agreement evidences a transaction in interstate commerce, and thus the Federal Arbitration Act governs the interpretation and enforcement of this provision.
-This arbitration provision shall survve termination of this Agreement.
+This arbitration provision shall survive termination of this Agreement.

 (2) A party who intends to seek arbitration must first send to the other, by certified mail, a written Notice of Dispute ("Notice").
 The Notice to AT&T should be addressed to: Office for Dispute Resolution, AT&T, 1025 Lenox Park Blvd., Atlanta, GA 30319 ("Notice Address").
 The Notice must (a) describe the nature and basis of the claim or dispute. and (b) set forth the specific relief sought ("Demand").
 If AT&T and you do not reach an agreement to resolve the claim within 30 days after the Notice is received, you or AT&T may commence an arbitration proceeding.
 During the arbitration, the amount of any settlement offer made by AT&T or you shall not be disclosed to the arbitrator until after the arbitrator determines the amount, if any, to which you or AT&T is entitled.
 You may download or copy a form Notice and a form to initiate arbitration at att.com/arbitration-forms.

 (3) After AT&T receives notice at the Notice Address that you have commenced arbitration, it will promptly reimburse you for your payment of the filing fee, unless your claim is for greater than $75,000.
-(The filing fee currently is $125 for claims under $10,000 but is subject to change by the arbitration provider.
+(The filing fee currently is $200 for claims under $10,000 but is subject to change by the arbitration provider.
 If you are unable to pay this fee, AT&T will pay it directly upon receiving a written request at the Notice Address.)
 The arbitration will be governed by the Commercial Arbitration Rules and the Supplementary Procedures for Consumer Related Disputes (collectively, "AAA Rules") of the American Arbitration Association ("AAA"), as modified by this Agreement, and will be administered by the AAA.
 The AAA Rules are available online at adr.org, by calling the AAA at 1-800-778-7879, or by writing to the Notice Address.
 (You may obtain information that is designed for non-lawyers about the arbitration process at att.com/arbitration-information.)
 The arbitrator is bound by the terms of this Agreement.
 All issues are for the arbitrator to decide, except that issues relating to the scope and enforceability of the arbitration provision are for the court to decide.
 Unless AT&T and you agree otherwise, any arbitration hearings will take place in the county (or parish) of your billing address.
 If your claim is for $10,000 or less, we agree that you may choose whether the arbitration will be conducted solely on the basis of documents submitted to the arbitrator, through a telephonic hearing, or by an in-person hearing as established by the AAA Rules.
 If your claim exceeds $10,000, the right to a hearing will be determined by the AAA Rules.
 Regardless of the manner in which the arbitration is conducted, the arbitrator shall issue a reasoned written decision sufficient to explain the essential findings and conclusions on which the award is based.
 Except as otherwise provided for herein, AT&T will pay all AAA filing, administration, and arbitrator fees for any arbitration initiated in accordance with the notice requirements above.
 If, however, the arbitrator finds that either the substance of your claim or the relief sought in the Demand is frivolous or brought for an improper purpose (as measured by the standards set forth in Federal Rule of Civil Procedure 11(b)), then the payment of all such fees will be governed by the AAA Rules.
 In such case, you agree to reimburse AT&T for all monies previously disbursed by it that are otherwise your obligation to pay under the AAA Rules.
 In addition, if you initiate an arbitration in which you seek more than $75,000 in damages, the payment of these fees will be governed by the AAA rules.

 (4) If, after finding in your favor in any respect on the merits of your claim, the arbitrator issues you an award that is greater than the value of AT&T's last written settlement offer made before an arbitrator was selected, then AT&T will: